swikritigupta16/Crime-Reporting-System/README.md

 2.Set up the database

-Import the crime.sql file into your MySQL server.
+Import the crime_portal.sql file into your MySQL server.

 3.Start the server